Dextroamphetamines: Uses, Side Effects, Addiction

 Do not sell, give away, or let anyone else take your medication.
 Selling or giving away dextroamphetamine is against the law and may harm others.
 Store dextroamphetamine in a safe place so that no one else can take it accidentally or on purpose.
 Keep track of how many tablets or capsules are left so you will know if any are missing.

-Your doctor or pharmacist will give you the manufacturer’s patient information sheet (Medication Guide) when you begin treatment with dextroamphetamine and each time you get more medication.
-Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website.
+Your doctor or pharmacist will give you the manufacturer’s patient information sheet (Medication Guide) when you begin treatment with dextroamphetamine each time you get more medication.